hesamzia/Mobile_App_With_Python/README.md

 - Help him analyze the problem to choose the best solution.
 This can be done by constantly asking questions about small things that he may not have considered.
 - Never leave big issues to her in their entirety, but talk to her about the whole thing at one stage, then plan smaller issues based on the results and solve each one in different chats.
 - Don't let it elaborate on issues or make off-topic suggestions.
 Be aware that these AIs can easily get sidetracked and forget things.
 - If the chat gets too long, your segmentation may be flawed.
-In these cases, try to close the chat somewhere and get an understandable summary from the AI ​​and continue it in the next chat.
+In these cases, try to close the chat somewhere and get an understandable summary from the AI ​​and continue it in the next chat.<br/>
 In general, in programming and system design, consider artificial intelligence only as an assistant that helps you achieve high speed in design, implementation, and documentation, but if you leave it alone, it will definitely not be able to complete the project and will lead the project astray.
 So, if you don't have the basics of designing and coding with programming languages ​​and the science behind these topics, never program with AI, especially if your program is a bit large and complex.

 ### Principle